Graduate Students

 Major: Psychology

-Research Interests: Impostor phenomenon and social media’s impact on adolescents’ mental health.
+Research Interests: Impostor phenomenon and city design's impact on mental health.

 • LeAndra Rhymes